cpsievert/shinySbm/README.md

 With this application you should be also able to :

--   Easyly run a Stochastic Block Model
+- Easly run a Stochastic Block Model
 - Get some nice outputs as matrix and network plots organized by groups
 - Get a modelisation summary
 - Extract nodes lists associated with their groups

 ## How to use the Application